harsh4042/youtube_downloader_python/README.md

 ## Features

-- Download videos from YouTube in the best available quality.
+- Download videos from YouTube in the best available quality
-- Animated progress bar with percentage completion display.
+- Animated progress bar with percentage completion display
-- Easy-to-use graphical interface created with `customtkinter`.
+- Easy-to-use graphical interface created with `customtkinter`
-- Windows `.exe` support for standalone usage.
+- Windows `.exe` support for standalone usage

----

 ## Table of Contents